yaxley-peaks/blog/src/rootless_root/index.md

 strange to him, sought an audience with Master Foo to learn more about the Way.
 Master Foo met the recruiter in the HR offices of a large firm.

-The recruiter said, “I have observed that Unix hackers scowl or become annoyed when I ask them how many years of experience they have in a new programming language.
-Why is this so?”
+The recruiter said, &ldquo;I have observed that Unix hackers scowl or become annoyed when I ask them how many years of experience they have in a new programming language.
+Why is this so?&rdquo;

 Master Foo stood, and began to pace across the office floor.
-The recruiter was puzzled, and asked “What are you doing?”
+The recruiter was puzzled, and asked &ldquo;What are you doing?&rdquo;

-“I am learning to walk,” replied Master Foo.
+&ldquo;I am learning to walk,&rdquo; replied Master Foo.

-“I saw you walk through that door” the recruiter exclaimed, “and you are not stumbling over your own feet.
-Obviously you already know how to walk.”
+&ldquo;I saw you walk through that door&rdquo; the recruiter exclaimed, &ldquo;and you are not stumbling over your own feet.
+Obviously you already know how to walk.&rdquo;

-“Yes, but this floor is new to me.” replied Master Foo.
+&ldquo;Yes, but this floor is new to me.&rdquo; replied Master Foo.

 Upon hearing this, the recruiter was enlightened.

 ## Master Foo Discourses on Returning to Windows

-A student said: “We have learned that Unix is not just an operating system, but also a style of approaching problems.”
+A student said: &ldquo;We have learned that Unix is not just an operating system, but also a style of approaching problems.&rdquo;

 Master Foo nodded in agreement.

-The student continued: “Then, the Great Way of Unix can be applied on other operating systems?”
+The student continued: &ldquo;Then, the Great Way of Unix can be applied on other operating systems?&rdquo;

-Master Foo sat silent for a moment, then said: “In every operating system there is a path to the Great Way, if only we can find it.”
+Master Foo sat silent for a moment, then said: &ldquo;In every operating system there is a path to the Great Way, if only we can find it.&rdquo;

-The student continued: “What, then, of Windows?
+The student continued: &ldquo;What, then, of Windows?
 It is preinstalled on most computers, and though its tools are mostly far inferior, they are easy to use for beginners.
-Surely, Windows users could benefit from the Unix philosophy.”
+Surely, Windows users could benefit from the Unix philosophy.&rdquo;

 Master Foo nodded again.

-The student said: “How, then, are those enlightened in the Unix Way to return to the Windows world?”
+The student said: &ldquo;How, then, are those enlightened in the Unix Way to return to the Windows world?&rdquo;

-Master Foo said: “To return to Windows, you have but to boot it up.”
+Master Foo said: &ldquo;To return to Windows, you have but to boot it up.&rdquo;

-The student said, growing agitated: “Master Foo, if it is so easy, why are there so many monolithic and broken software packages for Windows?
+The student said, growing agitated: &ldquo;Master Foo, if it is so easy, why are there so many monolithic and broken software packages for Windows?
 Elegant software should also be possible with a GUI and fancy colors, but there is little evidence that this occurs.
-What becomes of an enlighted one who returns to Windows?”
+What becomes of an enlighted one who returns to Windows?&rdquo;

-Master Foo: “A broken mirror never reflects again; fallen flowers never go back to the old branches.”
+Master Foo: &ldquo;A broken mirror never reflects again; fallen flowers never go back to the old branches.&rdquo;

 Upon hearing this, all present were enlightened.